subugoe/rdd-technical-reference/rdd-technical-reference.md

         - link to bug tracker/project management system
         - known issues
         - badges to CI status

-    A good example can be found [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-    - a LICENCE file
+    - a LICENSE file

 ## Developer Documentation

 ### Architecture of the Software

-Each software project should be documented using an architecture diagram that helps understanding its basic functionality (even though using tools to generate diagrams such as UML class diagrams doesn't seem to be possible in every case).
+Each software project should be documented using an architecture diagram that helps understanding its basic functionality (even though using tools to generate diagrams such as UML class diagrams doesn't seem to be possible in every case).\

-Examples:
+*Examples:*

 - [Generating call graphs in eXist-db](https://gitlab.gwdg.de/SADE/SADE/tree/develop/modules/callgraph)